avestaKha/Avesta/README.md

 ---

-## 📚 Billingsley *Probability and Measure* Solutions
+## 📚 (In progress) Billingsley *Probability and Measure* Solutions
 During my Bachelor's degree I worked through a decent amount of exercises in Billingsley's classic text book.
-I am putting together my notes to provide a solution manual:
+I am putting together my notes to provide a solution manual for the first chapter:

 👉 [Solutions folder](billingsley/)